RWS/studio-api-docs/apiconcepts/gettingstarted/setting_up_a_developer_machine.md

 =====
 Make sure you have the right prerequisites and meet the system requirements to develop applications that leverage the Trados Studio public APIs.

-> [!NOTE]
-> This content may be out-of-date.
-To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.

 Prerequisites
 ----